What Happens on Embarkation Day (What to Expect at the Cruise Port)

 Once check-in is complete, guests wait for their boarding group to be called before walking onto the ship.

-If you are unsure what time to arrive, it can help to understand how early most travelers plan for the cruise port.
+If you are unsure what time to arrive, it can help to understand how early to arrive at a cruise port based on your sailing.

-Having the correct travel documents ready is an important part of the process, especially for families traveling with children.
+Having the correct travel documents ready is another important part of the process, especially for families traveling with children.

 Boarding the Ship